Near-Term Fermionic Simulation with Subspace Noise Tailored Quantum Error Mitigation: Results

 For high CSP, SNT achieves very small squared bias values, below the uncertainty (around $10^{-5}$) associated with the finite number of shots used in the simulations.
 The fit also demonstrates that the bias behavior follows the simple theoretical predictions, and increases polynomially, even when taking into account the noise in the parity check measurement circuits.
 Similar behavior of the bias is also observed for the LE encoding in combination with full SV, thus suggesting that in this case, the fraction of detectable noise is high enough that the bias is limited by higher-order detectable errors.
 However, as the CSP rate decreases, the SNT squared bias increases significantly above the shot resolution of $10^{-5}$.
 This occurs first for the JW encoding, at around $60\%$ CSP, followed by the three local encodings, at approximately $35\%$ CSP.
 The reason for this behavior lies in the increasing probability of multiple errors occurring within the causal cones of stabilizers at larger CSP, which renders some combinations of detectable errors undetectable, meaning they are not canceled at the PEC stage.
 This effect is more pronounced in the JW case due to its few global stabilizers which feature large causal cones \cite{tran_2023_cones,eddins_2024_cones}.

 In the presence of measurement errors, readout error mitigation \cite{Bravyi_2021_REM, Cai_2023_QEMreview} can be employed for the data qubits, but not for the ancillas.
-However, as shown in the SI, the effect of ancilla measurement errors on the bias is second order, i.e. a measurement error must occur on \textit{all} stabilizer measurements that would have detected an error appearing in the circuit.
-We demonstrate in the SI that with an average of one measurement error on all the ancillas there is no discernible effect on the bias.
+However, as shown in Supplementary Note 4, the effect of ancilla measurement errors on the bias is second order, i.e. a measurement error must occur on \textit{all} stabilizer measurements that would have detected an error appearing in the circuit.
+We demonstrate in Supplementary Fig. S1 that with an average of one measurement error on all the ancillas there is no discernible effect on the bias.
 Even an average of 2.5 ancilla measurement errors, still allow for a significant suppression of the bias compared to a noisy simulation.
 Additionally, due to the aforementioned mechanism, as the system is scaled up and the number of stabilizers increases, the bias at a fixed measurement error rate will be even less susceptible to ancilla measurement errors.